lbbrhzn/ocpp/docs/user-guide.md

 For chargers with multiple connectors (outlets), the OCPP integration will create one device per connector, named `charger Connector 1`, `charger Connector 2` etc. All measurands and other entities (buttons, numbers, switches, diagnostics sensors) that are connector-specific per the OCPP standard will be found on these devices.

+## Removing a charge point

+If you decommission a charger — or it was added by mistake — you can remove its device from Home Assistant: **Settings → Devices**, select the charger's device, open the menu (⋮) and choose **Delete**.

+Deleting the device removes that charge point from the integration's configuration together with all of its entities, and the integration reloads automatically.
+The central system itself, any other configured charge points and the websocket server are not affected; the central system device is protected and cannot be deleted this way.

+If a charger with the same OCPP charge point id connects again later — including one that is still powered on and reconnects after the reload — it is not re-added silently: the integration starts its normal discovery flow and asks you to configure it again.

 ## Understanding status

 Your charger exposes a connector status sensor: